tnedr/note_interpreter/docs/functional_specification.md

 Example:
 ```
 * Tamas is currently working on a Q3 marketing launch plan.
-He often uses shorthand like “plan” to refer to this.
-He prefers direct action phrasing like “continue working on.”
+He often uses shorthand like "plan" to refer to this.
+He prefers direct action phrasing like "continue working on."

 * Tamas uses Make.com and Canva for automating Instagram post generation.
 He often journals ideas and project drafts in Logseq.
 ```